pyresearchs/pyblinker/docs/utils_migration_mapping.md

 # pyblinker.utils module migration

 The table below maps legacy utility modules to their new canonical homes.
-Deprecated shims remain for one minor release and emit `DeprecationWarning` when imported.
+Deprecated shims introduced during the consolidation have now been removed, so update any lingering imports to the replacements below.

 | Legacy module | Replacement(s) |
 | --- | --- |